phpuml relies on Console::CommandLine.

 PHP_UML converts data into another kind of data.
 This can be summarized with:

 $ phpuml [INPUT] -o [OUTPUT LOCATION] -f [OUTPUT FORMAT]

-To specify the PHP files/directories to scan, pass them as main arguments:
+In other words, to specify the files/directories to scan, pass them as main arguments:

 $ phpuml /var/www/foo

 phpuml will recursively parse the specified files/folders, and will echo the XMI code on the screen (UML/XMI version 2).